 *This post contains affiliate links, see my disclosure policy for more information.*

-The biggest reason why I want my kids to learn to cooks is because I’m not a fan of cooking every single day now, and I know I’m not going to cook for my kids all the time once they are grown and living on their own.
+The biggest reason I can think of for getting kids in the kitchen and wanting to learn to cook is that I’m not a fan of cooking every single day.
+I’m not going to cook for my kids all the time once they are grown and living on their own, this is a skill they need.

-My oldest loves to make make supper now that we have done some cooking and baking together, and her cooking and baking on her with me supervising, and she is no confident enough in her skills to take over.
+My oldest loves to make supper now that we have done some cooking and baking together.
+Her cooking and baking on her with me supervising, and she is no confident enough in her skills to take over.
 She will come to ask a question if she isn’t sure about something, which is exactly what I want her to be able to do.

 Cooking your own meals is a great start to eating healthier meals.
 Sure you can make some really unhealthy foods, hello no bake peanut butter cookies sitting there calling out my name, but you can make amazing, delicious healthy meals too, like stir fry chicken with rice, full of vegetables.